SgtSwagrid/github-graph/README.md

 ## Installation

-Installation is done for the _source_ repository, this being the repository that you want to sync files _from_.
+Installation is done for the _source_ repository, that being the repository that you want to sync files _from_.
 No separate installation is needed for the _target_ repositories.

 ### 1. Add the synchronisation workflow